anthony-illenden/EAE-598-Project/README.md

 Sprint | 2
 Assigned To | Tony
 Description | Pre-process ERA5 data so that it is ready to be used to train the model.
 Acceptance Criteria | Write a script that determines if the data is pre-processed correctly for the model.
+Ensure that the ERA5 data has the correct dimensions for both surface and pressure level datasets.
 Unit Test | See test_datasets.py or below
 ```
 def test_load_local_datasets():